-The study of Theology plays a central role in the academic life of Christian Brothers Academy.
-The four-year course of study in Theology not only imparts knowledge of the Catholic Christian tradition, but also aims to transform the student’s own relationship with God.
-Covering questions regarding God, Christ, and the Scriptures, to name but a few, the courses offer the student the opportunity to explore in greater depth the doctrinal and spiritual aspects of Catholic beliefs and practices.
+The study of Theology plays a central role in the academic life of CBA students.
+The four-year course of study in Theology not only imparts knowledge of the Catholic tradition, but also aims to transform the student’s own relationship with God.
+Covering questions regarding God, Christ, and the Scriptures, these courses offer each student the opportunity to explore in greater depth the doctrinal and spiritual aspects of Catholic beliefs and practices.
 The curriculum also helps prepare the student for future theological study in college.

 The purpose of this course is to give students a general knowledge and appreciation of the Sacred Scriptures.
 Through their study of the Bible, they will come to encounter the living Word of God, Jesus Christ.
 In the course they will learn about the Bible, authored by God through Inspiration, and its value to people throughout the world.
 If they have not been taught this earlier, they will learn how to read the Bible and will become familiar with the major sections of the Bible and the books included in each section.
 The students will pay particular attention to the Gospels, where they may grow to know and love Jesus Christ more personally.